NikolaiT/incolumitas/content/pages/impressum.md

 partially build on other third party software which in turn only allows usage of its components under conditions).

-To improve this website's performance and usability, analytics data is collected.
+To improve this website's performance and usability, analytics data is collected on this website.

+If you do not want to share your analytics data, please disable JavaScript.
+You can read all articles on this blog without having to use JavaScript.
+It is a static blog.

 ### Website Owner